 Is it legal?
 What other challenges are there?

-CBD is generally well tolerated.
+CBD is well tolerated.
 There are however a few potential contraindications.
-Like some other botanicals CBD may interact adversely with pharmaceuticals.
+Like some other botanicals, CBD may interact adversely with pharmaceuticals.
 This is because it inhibits cytochrome P450.
-This enzyme in the liver metabolizes many drugs so it may increase the effects.
-A medical herbalist is trained in understanding which drugs are potentially affected and its important to discuss this with your prescribing doctor.
+Discuss the drug interactions with your doctor.

-The potential that it may increase anxiety must be taken into account as well.
+CBD has the potential to increase anxiety.
 A major issue right now in Canada, is that it is difficult to get a reliable source with the proper ratios.
 Legalization will hopefully lead to more standardization in products.
 The right ratio is important depending on what is presenting.
 I’ve had some patients respond very well 4:1 whereas others report uncomfortable psychoactive properties.
 This may be due to product inconsistency or individual response.
-20:1 is more difficult to find but this is a much lower dose of THC and is indicated for neurological disorders.
+For neurological conditions, 20:1 is best.

 We always start with a low dose and build up slowly.
 In the US patients can purchase these products from reputable labs and companies so they know what they are getting.
 It is legal in the US without a prescription.
-Within the next fews years I expect to see reliable sources.
+Within the next few years I expect to see reliable sources.

 As you many of you know I’ve been going on meditation retreats for many years.
 Recently I was the health person on a retreat where mold illness was affecting three people.
 Another member of our community is literally debilitated from mold illness so it’s quite frightening for those who have been recently diagnosed.

 I also have patients for whom mold is the number one issue affecting their health.
 It shows up in the lab work and correlates with the symptoms presenting.
 Most recently a young woman with high anxiety had mold exposure.